 GEOG 3600.
 Introduction to Geographic Information Systems.
 3 Hours.

 Introduces the history, theory, and operation of Geographic Information Systems (GIS).
 Includes an introduction to GIS data sources, database design, data input, spatial analysis, and map production.
 Offers valuable preparation for careers in geology, geography, geographic information systems, geomatics, planning, surveying, marketing, environmental science, biology, engineering, and other related fields.
 Corequisite: GEOG 3605.
-FA.
+SP.

 GEOG 3605.
 Introduction to Geographic Information Systems Laboratory.
 1 Hour.

 A laboratory component of GEOG 3600 to have experience working with GIS software, data sources, database design, data input, spatial analysis, and map production.
 Lab fee required.
 Corequisite: GEOG 3600.
 FA.